 Interest rate risk is the risk that the fair value or future cash flows of financial instruments will fluctuate as a result of changes in market interest rates.

-The money market investments, and mortgages are subject to interest rate risk.
-The Fund has established duration bands based on its relevant benchmark to avoid undue active interest rate risk.
+The money market investments are subject to interest rate risk.
 Money market funds invest in short-term investments and have low interest rate risk.